WISE OWL EXERCISES

 Create a report called Gender stereotyping, then within this manually create a parameter which has three possible values for gender:

-When you run the report initially, you see a dropdown of 3 possible values, with the first being the default.
+When you run the report initially, you should see a dropdown of 3 possible values, with the first being the default.
+You can specify the default values - you shouldn't need to create a separate dataset for them.

 Get your report to show all of the actors for the gender chosen, colouring the report pink if you choose Female or blue if you choose Male.
 For example: